Ensuring a positive experience for the employer and student is a prime goal of UBC Science Co-op.

 - Set Goals with Students.
 To gain the maximum benefit from their placement, we strongly recommend our students to formulate learning objectives and tangible goals with their Supervisors at the beginning of their placement.
 This should be done at the start of the 2nd week.

-- Participate in the Site Visit.
+- Participate in the Co-op Check-In Meeting.
 Midway through the work term, a representative from the Co-op program will visit you and the student to discuss the student's work progress and student work term assignment.
 Most visits are done in person, but in some cases the visit is done by telephone.
-The site visit will be conducted by a Co-op Coordinator.
+The Co-op Check-In Meeting will be conducted by a Co-op Coordinator.

 - Be Aware of the Student’s Work Term Assignment.
 During their work term, students are required to write a scientific or technical report or presentation discussing their project(s) and what they learned during their work term.
 They're required to complete this assignment by the end of the term.
 These projects help students develop writing skills and provide the employer and UBC with documentation of the students' work term.
 Employers should provide some guidance to the students on what content they could include in their report/assignment.
 See “After the Work Term”, following, for more details on formats this assignment can take.